apple patient

 What the Kr00k vulnerability makes possible and what it does not

-According to security researchers, the Kr00k vulnerability is somewhat reminiscent of the KRACK attacks of 2017, a technique that makes it easier for attackers to hack Wi-Fi passwords protected with the widely used WPA2 network protocol.
-But there are also differences.
-The vulnerability itself is not in the encryption protocol but in the WiFi chip.
-This means that cybercriminals cannot connect to the network directly and launch man-in-the-middle attacks - thus changing the password is also useless.
-Modern devices that use the WPA3 protocol, the latest WiFi security standard, are not affected according to current knowledge.
-However, attackers can intercept and decrypt some parts of the secured data traffic.
-Basically, Kr00k breaks encryption at the wireless level.
-Therefore, it is important to note that TLS encryption is unaffected.
-This means that network traffic with websites that use HTTPS is still secure.
+According to security researchers, the "Kr00k" vulnerability is somewhat reminiscent of the 2017 KRACK attacks, a technique that makes it easier for attackers to hack Wi-Fi passwords protected with the widely used WPA2 network protocol.
+However, there are differences.
+The vulnerability itself is not in the encryption protocol, but in the Wi-Fi chip.
+This prevents cybercriminals from connecting directly to the network and launching man-in-the-middle attacks—thus, changing the password is useless.
+Modern devices that use the WPA3 protocol, the latest Wi-Fi security standard, are not affected, as far as we know.
+However, attackers can intercept and decrypt some portions of the secured traffic.
+Essentially, "Kr00k" breaks encryption at the wireless level.
+Therefore, it is important to note that TLS encryption remains unaffected.
+This means that network traffic to websites using HTTPS remains secure.

 How does a “Kr00k” attack work?